You are here

-Loans for more than $14,000 must be secured with collateral to the extent possible.
-The SBA will ask the applicant available collateral, but will not decline a loan for lack of collateral.
+Home loans for more than $25,000 in Presidential declarations, and loans over $14,000 in Agency declarations must be secured with collateral to the extent possible.
+The SBA will ask the applicant for available collateral, but will not decline a loan for lack of collateral.
 A first or second mortgage on the damaged real estate is commonly used as collateral for an SBA disaster loan.

 How to Apply